enkb123/rosetta-io/rosetta-site/content/IO_Operations/docs/streaming_stdin.md

 # streaming_stdin

-Test that streaming stdin can be read line by line and can write to stdout without waiting for all lines to arrive
+Read from stdin line by line

 ## Python